LuckyJimJD/ProfessionalResponsibility/assets/review_questions/LawFirmsQuestions.md

     d.
 The attorney is NOT subject to civil liability and is NOT subject to discipline if the attorney personally was not negligent.

-6. A law firm has 300 lawyers in 10 states.
-It has placed the supervision of all routine administrative and financial matters in the hands of a nonlawyer administrator.
-The administrator is paid a regular monthly salary and a year-end bonus of 1% of the law firm’s net income from fees.
-Organizationally, the administrator reports to the managing partner of the law firm.
-This partner deals with all issues related to the law firm’s supervision of the practice of law.
-Is it proper for the partner to participate in the law firm’s use of the administrator’s services in this fashion?
+6. Law Firm hires Adele, a non-lawyer, to supervision all routine administrative and financial matters for the firm.
+Adele reports to the firm's managing partner, who is also responsible for supervising the firm's associates.
+In addition to a monthly salary, Adele receives an annual bonus bonus based on a percentage of the firm’s net income from fees.
+Is this arrangement proper?

     a.
-Yes, unless the administrator has access to client files.
+Yes, unless Adele has access to client files.

     b.
-Yes, if the administrator does not control the professional judgment of the lawyers in the firm.
+Yes, if Adele does not control the professional judgment of the lawyers in the firm.

     c.
 No, because the law firm is sharing legal fees with a nonlawyer.